alexaung/reactjs-autocomplete/README.md

 ## Technologies Stack

-Using [Vite](https://vitejs.dev/guide/) to create the TypeScript React application
+[Vite](https://vitejs.dev/guide/) is a next-generation, front-end tool that focuses on speed and performace.

+- A development server that provides rich feature enhancements over native ES moudles: fast Hot Moudle Replacement (HMR), pre-bundling, support for typescript, jsx, and dynamic import.

+- A build command that bundles your code with Rollup, pre-configured to output optimized static assets for production.

 - Vite pre-bundles these dependencies using esbuild, which is 10-100x faster than JavaScript-based bundlers.
 Pre-bundling ensures that each     dependency maps to only one HTTP request, avoiding HTTP overhead and network congestion.
 As dependencies do not change, they can also be cached and we can skip pre-bundling

-Using [Redux Toolkit](https://redux-toolkit.js.org/) to managing and centralizing application state
+[Redux Toolkit](https://redux-toolkit.js.org/) to managing and centralizing application state

 - Redux Toolkit makes it easier to write good Redux applications and speeds up development, by baking in our recommended best practices, providing good default behaviors, catching mistakes, and allowing you to write simpler code.

-Using [Tailwind CSS](https://tailwindcss.com/) with PostCSS as your preprocessor
+[Tailwind CSS](https://tailwindcss.com/) with PostCSS as your preprocessor

 - Tailwind CSS makes it quicker to write and maintain the code of your application.
 By using this utility-first framework, you don't have to write custom CSS to style your application.
 Instead, you can use utility classes to control the padding, margin, color, font, shadow, and more of your application.